MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bringup/mbr2gpt-tool-test-guidance.md

 7. Boot to Windows 10, version 1703 in UEFI mode using a gen 2 VM.

-**Note** For any of the workflows above, you can convert an MBR disk with BitLocker-encrypted volumes as long as protection has been suspended.
+**Note** For any of the scenarios above, you can convert an MBR disk with BitLocker-encrypted volumes as long as protection has been suspended.
 To resume BitLocker after conversion, you will need to delete the existing protectors and recreate them.

-### Troubleshooting
+## Troubleshooting

 Please refer to the MBR2GPT.EXE [Troubleshooting](https://docs.microsoft.com/en-us/windows/deployment/mbr-to-gpt#troubleshooting) documentation for information about log file locations and additional help.
 If you are automating the use of this tool via scripting or SCCM/MDT task sequences, you can script handlers for the returned codes that are discussed in the documentation.

 ## Related resources

 [MBR2GPT.EXE](https://docs.microsoft.com/en-us/windows/deployment/mbr-to-gpt)